In Another Light: Cinema of Memory: A 10 Year Celebration of Home Movies

 Tickets: $15 general, $10 students/seniors, free for Filmforum members

-This program spotlights filmmaker and artist Jim Hubbard, who brings together three collections reflecting immigrant and LGBTQ experiences.
-From the Gonzalez family’s post–Bay of Pigs migration, to Mario Perez’s journey through the Mariel Boatlift and New York’s gay community, to Hubbard’s own documentation of Pride Marches and ACT UP, these works share his curatorial vision and lifelong commitment to amplifying underrepresented histories.
-Curated and edited by Jim Hubbard.
+Filmmaker and activist Jim Hubbard brings together three powerful collections reflecting immigrant and LGBTQ experiences.
+From the Gonzalez family’s post–Bay of Pigs migration, to Mario Perez’s journey through the Mariel Boatlift and New York’s gay community, to Hubbard’s own long-running documentation of Pride Marches and ACT UP demonstrations, these works reveal how home movies preserve stories often left out of mainstream history.
+With his curatorial eye, Hubbard demonstrates the power of personal media to record resilience, identity, and underrepresented communities.

 Brian Belak is a Film Preservationist for the UCLA Film & Television Archive, where he works on preservation and restoration projects that range from the silent era to independent and LGBTQ+ cinema.
 Before moving to Los Angeles, Brian worked at Chicago Film Archives, where he first became involved in amateur film preservation and Home Movie Day events.
 He serves as Board Secretary for the Al Larvick Fund.